Summary

 Notable Quotes

-"A trillion dollars is enough to buy a million dollar home for a million people."
+"A trillion dollars is enough to buy a million dollar home for a million people, and last year, voluntary employee turnover cost the US economy one trillion dollars."

 "Reward courage and candor, not assimilation."